Motivational quotes

 What is assertiveness?

-Assertiveness is a powerful way of behaving and communicating based in equality and respect for yourself and for others.
+I see assertiveness as a powerful way of behaving and communicating based in equality and respect for yourself and for others.

 Assertiveness comprises a range of principles, behaviours, strategies & communication skills.
 It turns negative and inflammatory language into positive and constructive messages.
 It’s applications are diverse, such as standing up for yourself and making your voice heard, to handling criticism & giving developmental feedback.